 Lastly, 24 smaller engines grouped into six pods provide attitude control.
 In fixed positions, they can be fired individually as needed to move the spacecraft in different directions and rotate it into any position.

 The first European Service Module arrived at Kennedy Space Center in Florida in November 2018.
-It has since been mated with the Crew Module Adapter.
-It will then be mated with the Crew Module in July, and the trio will undergo thermal and balance testing at NASA’s Plum Brook Facility in Ohio this fall.
+It has since been mated with the Crew Module Adapter and Crew Module and the trio went for thermal and balance testing at NASA’s Plum Brook Facility in Ohio, USA.

 Artemis 1 will qualify the spacecraft’s performance.
 Orion will make a flyby of the Moon, using lunar gravity to go into lunar orbit and propel itself 70 000 km beyond the Moon, almost half a million km from Earth – farther than any human has ever travelled.